 Investigate taxes in a particular area as well.
 Different states and counties have very different property tax rates for homes used as a personal residence vs. rental properties.
 Mortgage rates can vary depending on a property’s purpose as well.

 Any property will require maintenance and upgrades, whether it is a personal residence or rental property.
 Some of the changes will be value-add improvements, such as remodeling a kitchen or bathroom, or enhancing curb appeal.

 Some of the changes will be necessary to maintain the value of the property but are not considered a value-add, such as replacing the roof or HVAC system.
 Maintenance costs eat away at cash flow but are necessary to maintain the value of the investment.

 Investing in Real Estate to Build Wealth

-When the houses sell, or the rent starts coming in, you will build up your capital to have money to invest in more real estate or other aspects of your investment portfolio.
+When the houses sell, or the rent starts coming in, you’ll build up your capital.
+Then you’ll have money to invest in more real estate or other aspects of your investment portfolio.

-There are many options available to suit your level of comfort when it comes to risk, and many rewards to reap when armed with a bit of knowledge, money for a down payment, and willingness to do your research.
+There are many options available to suit your level of comfort when it comes to risk and many rewards to reap when armed with a bit of knowledge, money for a down payment, and willingness to do your homework.